 - Possess a high school diploma or GED

-- Candidates must have good mental and physical health, evidenced by a physician’s exam.
+- Have good mental and physical health, evidenced by a physician’s exam

 Mississippi Trooper or Highway Patrol Requirements

-The Mississippi Highway Safety Patrol promotes safety and upholds the enforcement of state laws on state and federal roadways.
-With over 2.6 million licensed drivers traveling an average of 41 million miles per year on the state’s highways, the services of trained and qualified Mississippi state troopers are indispensable.3 As of 2008, the most recent year for which data was available, there were 594 sworn personnel working for the department.1
+The Mississippi Highway Safety Patrol (MHSP) promotes safety and upholds the enforcement of state laws on state and federal roadways.
+With over two million licensed drivers traveling an average of 41 million miles per year on the state’s highways, the services of trained and qualified Mississippi state troopers are indispensable.3 The MHSP sets hiring standards above the state minimums, so prospective state troopers must meet state requirements and:

-Approved candidates will undertake the Highway Safety Patrol training program, which includes academic instruction and rigorous physical training.
+Approved candidates will undertake the MHSP training program, which includes academic instruction and rigorous physical training.

 Mississippi Sheriff Deputy Requirements

-There are 82 county sheriff’s departments in Mississippi which may recruit for sheriff’s deputies.1 Approximately 1,948 sworn officers work in sheriff’s departments statewide.1 The number of sheriff’s deputies working in each county is based on population and set by law.
-For example, those counties with populations of over 35,000 will have a chief deputy as well as at least one sheriff’s deputy.4 The requirements for these positions that candidates must meet the same basic requirements as all other law enforcement officers in the state, and:
+There are 82 county sheriff’s departments in Mississippi.
+The number of sheriff’s deputies working in each county is based on population and set by law.
+For example, counties with populations of over 35,000 will have a chief deputy as well as at least one sheriff’s deputy.4 The requirements for these positions state that candidates must meet the same basic requirements as all other law enforcement officers in the state, and:

 - Not have previously been convicted of a felony